makeitlegit/ProperName/README.md

 # Start Here

 ProperName is a knowledge-sharing effort.
 Getting people's names right is not an impossible task.
 This is for *developers, designers, and anyone else* who shapes the products/services we all use.
+It should be used in conjunction with guidance about the globalization/internationalization (I18N) appropriate for the locale.

 ## [Best Practices](bestpractices.md)
 Guidelines for designing, building, and maintaining systems that will best honor proper names.